"The

 they sat upon the ground with him silently for seven days and nights, no one speaking a

-Jobs friends only fell short when they stopped loving and started analyzing!
+Jobs friends only fell short when they stopped loving, started analyzing

 brothers, sisters, and former friends arrived and feasted with him in his home, consoling